mariopavlov/Learn_Scala/docs/sbt/sbt-library-dependencies.md

 [info] * net.liftweb:lift-util_2.12.3:3.1.0
 ```

-However, we are now bound to manually specifying the correct Scala Version in the dependency artifact id. sbt can also take care instead of us to download the correct dependency version.
+However, we are now bound to manually specifying the correct Scala Version in the dependency artifact id. sbt has build in capabilities to track this information instead of us.

 ### Getting right version with sbt

-If we use `%% artifactId`, sbt will select and download the correct dependency version for us.
-So we can change the previous managed dependency to:
+Using `%% artifactId`, sbt will select and download the correct dependency version for us.
+Change the previous managed dependency to:

 ```scala
 libraryDependencies += "net.liftweb" %% "lift_util" % "3.1.0"